Euphorbia triangularis

 Tree

-This distinctly succulent Tree trunk may reach 10-17m high (usually less) and 9cm wide.
+This distinctly candelabra-shaped, succulent Tree trunk may reach 10-17m high (usually less) and 9cm wide.
 It has an almost cylindrical Trunk that is slightly 4 angled (photo 828).
 The Bark that remains on the main trunk is grey (photo 828).
 More than 1 stem like Branch may develop.
 The yellow-green or green and slender Branchlets (small branches or division of a branch – especially a terminal divisions and usually apply to branches of the current or preceding year).
-These branchlets are up to 8cm in diameter, and divided into segments up to 30cm long.
+These branchlets are 4 to 8cm in diameter and divided into 8 to 30cm long segments.
 They are 3-5 angled (usually 3 in the south and 4-5 angled away from the Cape.
 They curve upwards forming candelabra shaped heads at the ends of branches (photo 830) – hence the common name “Chandelier Tree”.
 The younger branchlets are green and undergo photosynthesis – replacing leaves for this function (photo 827).
-The paired, diverging, simple, brown/grey and up to 8mm long Spines are situated along the parallel margins on Spine shields that may, or not, link with those above or below (photo 829).
+The paired, diverging, brown/grey and up to 8mm long simple Spines are situated along the parallel margins on Spine shields that may, or may not, link with those above or below (photo 829).
 When they do connect, they make a horny margin.
 The spiny branchlet margin may be uneven and wavy (photo 829).
 As the tree grows, the lower branches die off and fall.

 Flowers